JD Application Information

 Online Application Form

 We started accepting applications for Fall 2017 on September 1, 2016.
-We are automatically waiving the $70.00 application fee for any applications submitted by January 31, 2017.
+We are automatically waiving the $70.00 application fee for any applications submitted by our March 1, 2017 priority deadline.
 Only the application would need to be received by that date to receive the fee waiver, the CAS report with transcript, LSAT score, and letters of recommendation(s) can follow later.

 Applications must be submitted via the Law School Admission Council electronic application service.
 If you experience any difficulty or require technical assistance with the on-line service, please contact the LSAC Help Desk at 215-968-1393.